 - Identifying trained or authorized users, selecting employees and selection of volunteer employees as well as coordination of initial and refresher training in CPR, AED usage and Bloodborne Pathogens training;

-- Supplying all AED information to local resource hospital;
+- Supplying all AED information to the local resource hospital;

 - Verifying maintenance records and testing are being conducted and documented regularly;